 Totally worth it.
 They were so sweet and remarkably fresh.
 The best part is it wasn’t even chewy!
 Anyway, no address for this one.
 You’ll probably find it as you walk down Dotonbori.

 Who needs to queue for Cheese tarts in Singapore when I can have them in Japan?
-We popped by Pablo, which is famous for their freshly baked cheese tarts and ordered us one!
+We popped by Pablo, famous for their freshly baked cheese tarts, and ordered us one!
 The cheese tarts come with some vanilla ice cream and an apricot sauce.

 The puff pastry is flakey and crumbly and the cheese dough filling is just such fluffy, soft, creamy goodness.
-I actually enjoyed the tart a lot more when it was drizzled with the apricot jam-like sauce.
+I enjoyed the tart more when it was drizzled with the apricot jam-like sauce.

 They also have this bizarre ad that was playing on a screen in the cafe that’s about How to Make the BEST Tart.
 It’s really a little strange, but well… Japan!

-Anyway, that’s the four things to eat at Dotonbori and that was as much as we could manage.
+Anyway, that’s the 4 things to eat at Dotonbori.
+That was as much as we could manage.
 Were we disappointed?
 A little.
 I was like, “I’m gonna force myself to eat Ichiran Ramen after all this!”
 I failed of course.

 Even The F Man was tapping out by our fourth stop.
 I guess the rest of the yummy food will have to wait until we return again.